BE-PARADIS

 Belgium less unequal than others?

 Members of the BE-PARADIS research contributed to the IFS Deaton Review Country Studies project.
 The aim of the project is to examine a broad set of inequalities in a coherent framework across the major economies of Europe and North America and how they have changed in recent decades.
-The project is led Led by Richard Blundell, Jonathan Cribb, and James Ziliak.
+The project is led by Richard Blundell, Jonathan Cribb, and James Ziliak.
 Each country has written a comprehensive report into the evolution of labour market and income inequalities, and their interactions with education and gender in particular.

 The Belgium study was conducted by Bart Capéau André Decoster, Bram De Rock Jonas Vanderkelen and Toon Vanheukelom.
 The report Inequality in Belgium: 1985 – 2020 analyses economic inequalities in coherent framework, which can be easily compared to, and read alongside, other similar report produced for other countries in this project.